Gunfire reported at Portland-area protest after Black man killed by deputies

 No one was hurt in Saturday’s shooting, according to a Twitter message posted by Sergio Olmos, a reporter with Oregon Public Broadcasting.
 It was unclear whether any suspects had been taken into custody in connection with the gunfire.

 Vancouver, Wash., a city of about 190,000 residents, is located just across the Columbia River from Portland, Ore., and is the fourth largest city in Washington state.
-It is not to be confused with Vancouver, British Columbia, Canada, a much larger city of some 675,000 residents located nearly 500 miles away to the north.
+It is not to be confused with Vancouver, British Columbia, Canada, a much larger city of some 675,000 residents located about 300 miles away to the north.

 Videos posted on social media early Saturday showed police in riot gear on the streets of Vancouver, Wash., dispersing a crowd after midnight local time.